sowsan/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/best-practice-explained.md

 **Adoption acceleration:** The Cloud Governance team has been reviewing deployment scripts across multiple teams.
 They've maintained a set of scripts that serve as deployment templates.
 Those templates can be used by the cloud adoption teams and DevOps teams to more quickly define deployments.
 Each script contains the requirements for enforcing governance policies, and additional effort from cloud adoption engineers is not needed.
 As the curators of these scripts, they can implement policy changes more quickly.
 Additionally, they are viewed as accelerators of adoption.
 This ensures consistent deployments without strictly enforcing adherence.

-**Engineer training:** The Cloud Governance team offers bi-monthly training sessions and has created two videos for engineers.
+**Engineer training:** The Cloud Governance team offers bimonthly training sessions and has created two videos for engineers.
 Both resources help engineers get up to speed quickly on the governance culture and how deployments are performed.
 The team is adding training assets to demonstrate the difference between production and non-production deployments, which helps engineers understand how the new policies affect adoption.
 This ensures consistent deployments without strictly enforcing adherence.

 **Deployment planning:** Before deploying any asset containing protected data, the Cloud Governance team will be responsible for reviewing deployment scripts to validate governance alignment.
 Existing teams with previously approved deployments will be audited using programmatic tooling.